Network Next: A Case for Remote First

 We believe that the internet is one of the foundational technologies that connects people, businesses, and the world.
 It is central not only to what we sell but how we operate as a business.

-Network Next exists to make the internet better and that starts with games.
+Our goal is to put developers in control of the network and make premium network performance accessible to everyone, and that starts with games.
 We believe that every person, no matter where they're located, deserves the best internet experience possible.
 We’ve also come to learn that employees also deserve the best work experience, wherever they are.
 So Network Next is now remote first, and plans to stay that way.

 Thanks for reading and see you online!